slammingprogramming/break-this-game/README.md

 ## 📜 License

 **Break This Game** is released under the [GNU General Public License v3.0](LICENSE).
-Feel free to use, modify, and distribute the game under the terms of the GPL v3.
+You are free to use, modify, and distribute the game under the terms of the GPL v3.

+This project incorporates various third-party libraries and tools, each with its own licensing terms:

+- **SFML**: zlib/png License
+- **OpenAL**: LGPL (Lesser General Public License)
+- **CMake**: BSD-3-Clause License
+- **GLM**: MIT License
+- **OpenGL**: Various (permissive licenses depending on implementation)
+- **Lua**: MIT License
+- **ENet**: MIT License

+When using or modifying this project, please ensure that you comply with the respective licenses of these dependencies, particularly regarding distribution and modifications.

 ## Support